munxar/reddit/README.md

 (but should work with node 4.x.x or older)

-# run in deveopment mode
+# run in development mode
 gulp watch

 # build and test